2022 SOME Innovation Awards will open in late 2021.

 The Society is led by a Steering Committee that is representative of the full continuum of osteopathic medical education, including continuing medical education.
 Membership on the Steering Committee is determined by a vote of the Society membership in attendance at the Annual Conference.

-Chair-Elect: Nicole Wadsworth, DO, Senior Associate Dean of Academic Affairs, New York Institute of Technology College of Osteopathic Medicine
+- Chair-Elect: Nicole Wadsworth, DO, Dean, New York Institute of Technology College of Osteopathic Medicine